Deadly Mistakes Proposal Writers Make

-First it takes hell of courage to take the plunge – to become an entrepreneur.
+First, it takes a hell of courage to take the plunge – to become an entrepreneur.
 And that’s just a start of the roller coaster ride, one has to take during its entrepreneurial journey.

-What is really the biggest challenging thing for startups, small businesses?
+What is the real big challenge for startups, small businesses?
 Selling the product / service.
 Click To Tweet

 But do you know, what is really challenging?